nivan02/Marketing-Campaign-Modeling/README.md

-# 📈 Customer Response Prediction – Direct Mail Campaign
+# 📈 Customer Response Prediction

 This project focuses on predicting **customer responses to a direct mail campaign** and optimizing which customers should be targeted in a second wave of outreach.
 The work involved **building predictive models, evaluating profitability, and generating actionable mailing lists** that balance cost with expected returns.